audy/pangea3/readme.md

     /reads/
     /database/

-Then download ribopipe:
+Then download pang3a:

-    $ git clone git@github.com:audy/ribopipe.git
+    $ git clone git@github.com:audy/pang3a.git

-This will create a `ribopipe/` directory
+This will create a `pang3a/` directory

 Invoke like this:

-    cd ribopipe/
+    cd pang3a/
-    ./ribopipe ../reads/ ../db.fasta #shannon "run"
+    ./pang3a ../reads/ ../db.fasta #shannon "run"

-The reason you have to be in the ribopipe directory is because you have to be in the same directory as CLC's License file (DRM kills science).
+The reason you have to be in the pang3a directory is because you have to be in the same directory as CLC's License file (DRM kills science).